edx/loghandlersplus/README.md

   it won't take down your system.
 If a handler throws an exception, that exception is passed to a fallback handler.
 If a handler takes more than some period of time (e.g. http handler with the server backlogged), that handler is taken out of the pool for a while.
+This uses threads.
+Throughput with threads is 680-4500 calls per second on a T2400 (a laptop CPU from 2006).

 To install, run: